 Start your engines, because with these ideas, you could be speeding toward better business results.

 1. Create email marketing campaigns

-2. List your custom car shop online
+2. Update your custom car shop’s online business listings

-Even with a website and business pages on multiple social media channels, it’s not a guarantee that your custom car shop’s name will pop up on the first page.
-When a person sticks “near me” at the tail end of the keywords they’re using, local business listings tend to appear first.
+Even with a website and business pages on multiple social media channels, it’s not a guarantee that your custom car shop’s name will pop up on the first page of online search results.
+When a person sticks “near me” at the tail end of the keywords they’re using, local business listings tend to appear near the top.

 3. Work on your social media campaigns

 How do you stay relevant when things are slow?
 One of the most effective methods is social media.

 As you might expect, social media use is up across several major platforms amid the COVID-19 pandemic.
 So, if you’ve been thinking of using sites like Twitter, Instagram and Pinterest to market your custom car shop, this is a good time to start working on your campaigns.